georgesnow/MPSafariAF/README.md

 that's it...

 feedback is welcome can't gurantee i can fix the problem, but it has been working great for me.
+Coming from another password manager that had an extension to Autofill in Safari was a hard thing to lose.

 Important notes: